Regular Separability of One Counter Automata: Regular over-approximation of

 \section{Regular over-approximation of \ocn}

 For an \ocn $\A$ and $n > 0$, we are going to define an NFA $\A_n$ which we call \emph{$n$-approximation} of $\A$.
+As the main result of this section we prove (as Corollary~\ref{cor:appr}) that two \ocn (and even \oca as pointed out in Remark~\ref{rem:oca}) are regular separable if, and only if, their $n$-approximations are disjoint for some $n>0$.

 As long as the counter value is below $n$, the automaton $\A_n$ stores this value exactly (we say then that $\A_n$ is in \emph{low} mode); if the counter value exceeds $n$, the automaton $\A_n$ only stores the remainder of the counter value modulo $n$ (we say then that $\A_n$ is in \emph{high} mode).
 Thus $\A_n$ can pass from low mode to high one; but $\A_n$ can also nondeterministically decide to pass the other way around, from high to low mode.

 Let $Q$ be the state space of $\A$, and let $(q_0, 0)$ and $(q_f, 0)$ be its initial and final configurations.
 As the state space of $\A_n$ we take the set

 The initial and final state of $\A_n$ are $(q_0, 0, \low)$ and $(q_f, 0, \low)$, respectively.
 Every transition $(q, a, q', z)$ of $\A$ induces a number of transitions of $\A_n$, as defined below (for any $c$ satisfying $0 \leq c < n$):